Active transportation funding programs

 Learn about a grant process governmental, tribal or nonprofit organizations can participate in to establish or administer an e-bike loan program.

-The Pedestrian / Bicyclist Program (PBP) provides funding to improve pedestrian and bicyclist safety and mobility and to increase active transportation trips (RCW 47.04.430).
+The Pedestrian / Bicyclist Program (PBP) provides funding to improve pedestrian and bicyclist safety and mobility and to increase active transportation trips.

 The Safe Routes to Schools Program (SRTS) provides funding to improve safety and mobility for children by enabling and encouraging them to walk and bicycle to school.
-Visit RCW 27.04.300 for more information regarding the program purpose.
 Funding from this program is for projects within two miles of primary, middle and high schools (K-12).

-Learn how we are making walking, bicycling, and rolling more comfortable and welcoming in overburdened communities along current and former state highways.
+Learn how we are making walking, bicycling, and rolling safer, more comfortable and connected in overburdened communities divided by state highways.